snok/container-retention-policy/README.md

         with:
           account: snok
           token: ${{ secrets.PAT }}
-          image-names: container-retention-policy
+          image-names: "container-retention-policy"
-          image-tags: test* dev*  # target any image that has a tag starting with the word test or dev
+          image-tags: "test* dev*"  # target any image that has a tag starting with the word test or dev
           cut-off: 2w 3d
           dry-run: true
 ```